wyz-coding/MonoThermal-SLAM/README.md

-# MonoThermal
+# MonoThermal-SLAM

-## The code is under preparation and is coming soon.
+This research is currently under review and we will open source the code for benchmarking and reproducibility purposes after the paper is published.